lohiyaPriyansh07/Portfolio/README.md

 Portfolio website built

-This was a website built to showcase my technical skills, web design skills.
+This was a website built to showcase my
+* technical skills
+* web design skills
+* my experiences
+* my education

 ### Technologies Used